ArgoCanada/argoFloats/README.md

 where, of course, the `devtools` package must be installed first, if it is not already present on the user’s system.

+Typical use will require also installing several other packages, using

+    install.packages(c("colourpicker", "curl", "lubridate", "ncdf4",
+            "oce", "ocedata", "s2", "sf", "shiny"))

 Once things are set up as above, it will be possible to use all the features of `argoFloats`, many of which are illustrated in the documentation for its functions, and in the vignette that is built into